andrewjw/site/_posts/2012-01-20-back-garden-weather-in-couchdb-part-4.md

 flickr_imagelink: 'https://www.flickr.com/photos/13422316@N00/243295768/'
 flickr_imagename: 'Weather front'
 ---
-In this series of posts I'm describing how I created a <a href="http://www.couchdb.org">CouchDB</a> <a href="http://couchapp.org/page/index">CouchApp</a> to <a href="http://www.welwynweather.co.uk">display the weather data</a> collected by the weather station in my back garden.
+In this series of posts I'm describing how I created a [CouchDB](http://www.couchdb.org) <a href="http://couchapp.org/page/index">CouchApp</a> to [display the weather data](http://www.welwynweather.co.uk) collected by the weather station in my back garden.
 In the <a href="http://andrewwilkinson.wordpress.com/2012/01/12/back-garden-weather-in-couchdb-part-3/">previous post</a> I showed you how to display a single day's weather data.
 In this post we will look at processing the data to display it by month.